 HULDA'S ROCK AMPITHEATER

-Plunging to her death in sorrow over her English husband’s broken vow to return to her, it is said that the Indian Maiden’s name is chanted for eternity in the waves that foam and surge around her grave stone.
+Plunging to her death in sorrow over her English husband’s broken vow to return to her, it is said that Hulda’s name is chanted for eternity in the waves that foam and surge around the rock that she jumped from.
 Time and the ravages of ice and water have decreased the rock to a fraction of it’s original size, which can be found on the northwest shore of Pelee Island at Sheridan Point.
 Below is a poem written in the 19th century by Bertha Smith (the daughter of Thaddeus Smith - one of the founders of Vin Villa).
 The poem beautifully depicts the legend of Hulda.

 Once there lived on Point au Pelee

 Would spear the spotted salmon through.